Kuan Bi-ling

-Kuan Bi-ling (管碧玲 (Guǎn Bìlíng); born 9 December 1956) is a Taiwanese politician.
-She is a member of the Democratic Progressive Party, currently serving as a member of the Legislative Yuan.

-Kuan has been a national legislator since 2005, having won three consecutive elections, including the highly competitive 2008 legislative election after the introduction of the single-member district system which halved the total seats from 225 to 113.
+Kuan Bi-ling (管碧玲 (Guǎn Bìlíng); born 9 December 1956) is a Taiwanese political scientist, lawyer, and politician who is a member of the Democratic Progressive Party.
+She is the incumbent Minister of Ocean Affairs Council, having assumed office under the Chen Chien-jen cabinet in 2023.
+She previously served as a member of the Legislative Yuan between 2005 and 2023, winning three consecutive elections, including the highly competitive 2008 legislative election after the introduction of the single-member district system which halved the total seats from 225 to 113.

 Early life and education

-Kuan Bi-ling was born to a Hakka Taiwanese father and a Hoklo Taiwanese mother.
-She received her Ph.D. with honors in political science from National Taiwan University.
+Kuan Bi-ling was born to a Hakka Chinese father and a Hoklo Taiwanese mother.
+She graduated from National Chung Hsing University with a Bachelor of Laws (LL.B.) and a Master of Laws (LL.M.), then earned her Ph.D. with honors in political science from National Taiwan University in 1994.
+Her doctoral dissertation, completed under professor Chin-nung Chuang (莊錦農), was titled, "Nationalism and Taiwan's Party Politics" (Chinese: 民族主義與臺灣政黨政治).